eBill | Webmail | SAIL

 Julia Rodriguez

-Assistant Professor / Nursing and Health Sciences Librarian
+Associate Professor / Nursing, Health Sciences & Scholarly Communications Librarian

 juliar@oakland.edu